-Trigger events are changes that happen at a prospect’s business and make your product or service more relevant than before.
+A trigger event is an event that happens at a prospect’s business and makes your product or service more relevant to them than before.

 When a trigger event happens, it’s the ideal time to reach out to your prospect and determine if now is the right time to move forward on a buy.

-Although nobody will tap you on the shoulder and tell you about a trigger event, there are ways to find out about them.
+While nobody will tap you on the shoulder and explicitly tell you about a trigger event, there are ways to find out if a prospect has experienced one.
 Since they tend to be good news, they are usually announced in ways that are in keeping with the company’s brand strategy.